Engineering Physics Department Chairs (from left to right)

 Greetings to alumni and friends of the Department of Engineering Physics!
 The service you provide to our current and future students is inspiring.
 Your continued interest in the department guides us.
 Thank you on behalf of the entire department!

 Students who graduate from our department do not end their relationship with us upon leaving our doors.
 You become part of a lifelong, connected community.
 Send us your news – or questions – anytime.

 Through your gifts, we have sponsored many excellent students and faculty with scholarships, fellowships or named professorships.
 Just as importantly, your contributions have enabled us to nurture a spirit of lifelong community.
 We truly appreciate your generosity!

 Learn more about how to make a donation to our annual fund here.

-Click here for a complete list of the exceptional alumni honored at this year’s 70th annual Engineers’ Day celebration on October 20, 2017!
+EP alumni honored at last year’s 70th annual Engineers’ Day celebration on October 20, 2017 were: